Back to all courses

 Individual course

-Max amount of FITech students: 10
+Max amount of FITech students: 15 (the course is full)

 Persons without a valid study right to a Finnish university have preference to this course.

 The course has a short prerequisite knowledge test – available on the course website – which contains a more detailed description of the required prerequisites and pointers to self-study materials.
-The courses Introduction to Data Science and Introduction to Artificial Intelligence are recommended but not required.

 Course contents